line/line-sdk-starter-ios-v2/README.md

 # Before Starting

-* You must have XCode installed.
+* You must have Xcode installed.
 * You must create a LINE Login account on the [LINE Business Center](https://business.line.me) that has the application type set to `NATIVE_APP`.
 You will need the account's Channel ID to set up the SDK.

 # Setup

-1. Download LINE SDK V2 for iOS from the LINE Developer Console and put the framework in the `LINE_iOS_SDK_V2_Starter/Frameworks` folder.
+1. Download LINE SDK V2 for iOS from the Channel Console and put the framework in the `LINE_iOS_SDK_V2_Starter/Frameworks` folder.
+2. Set the iOS bundle ID and iOS scheme in the technical configuration section of the Channel Console.
-2. Set the LineSDKConfig/ChannelID element in the project's `Info.plist` to your channel's Channel ID and then build the application using XCode.
+3. Set the LineSDKConfig/ChannelID element in the project's `Info.plist` to your channel's Channel ID and then build the application using Xcode.

 # How to Use

 <kbd><img src="app_screenshot.png"></kbd>

-The **A2A Login** button will use the LINE App to log in and the **Web Login** button will open a Web Login screen inside of a Safari Web View and prompt the user to log in using their LINE account's email and password.
+The **A2A Login** button will use the LINE app to log in and the **Web Login** button will open a Web Login screen inside of a Safari Web View and prompt the user to log in using their LINE account's email and password.

-After logging in, the user's profile information and access token will be displayed on the screen in addition four buttons:
+After logging in, the user's profile information and access token will be displayed on the screen in addition to four buttons:

 * **Get Profile** - Pushing this button will call the LINE SDK's `getProfileWithCompletion` method.
 The profile information retrieved from the API will appear in a different view.
 This information should be the same as the profile information that is initially displayed to the user after they log into this starter application.